Stephen Carpenter: Other projects

-Carpenter is a member of the underground instrumental project Sol Invicto, formed by producer Richie Londres alongside Technical Itch & Dan Foord.
+Carpenter is a member of the underground instrumental project Sol Invicto, formed by producer Richie Londres alongside Technical Itch & Dan Foord & Eric Bobo of Cypress Hill.
 The band released its debut EP, Initium in 2011 for free.
 The band's second EP, Initium II was released in 2013 via the band's official SoundCloud page.
 The final installment of the Initium series was released late 2016.
-The group's music is only available to fans via their private mailing list "The Sol Invicto Comiti".
+The group's music was only available to fans via their private mailing list "The Sol Invicto Comiti" until 2024 when they released their first public EP entitled “Loosely Aware” The band are set to release a full debut album in 2025.

 Carpenter was involved in the rap metal band Kush, featuring Christian Olde Wolbers and Raymond Herrera of Fear Factory and B-Real of Cypress Hill.
 The band's debut album, which was set to be released in 2003, was never released.